31 unique ideas to keep your meeting icebreakers fresh!

 3. Pictionary – Split the group into two teams.
 Nominate one person per team to draw for 1 minute each.
 Generate the prompts with a random word generator.

 4. Sketching – draw your perfect house and three of your must-have objects.
-Again, use a Metro Retro board if you are a remote team!
+Try the Draw a Scene activity in Metro Retro if you are a remote team!

 5. Share opinions – ask the team “would you rather” questions using the Agree / Disagree template.